 Patrick Johnson & Co @pjohnsontailors

 To say that Patrick and his band of merry fitters have played an important part in shaping how Australian menswear enthusiasts dress is an understatement at best.
-What Patrick Johnson pushes is what Australian men want to wear, it’s that simple.
+What Patrick Johnson pushes is what Aussie men want to wear, it’s that simple.

 Double Monk @doublemonk